-That power is mostly in our mouths.
+That power is mostly in our words.
 It takes more than good thoughts and deeds to build people up.
-The real creative power is in the words we use.
-This is what it takes to develop the people around us.
+The real creative potential for change lies in the words we use.
+Wholesome words develop the people around us.

 When someone experiences a major setback or disappointment, for example, we need to be careful not to dismiss their pain or frustration.
 Likewise, it’s usually a bad idea to to lecture about what they could or should have done differently.

 Words left unsaid can also be hurtful.
 I once worked for a man who literally never acknowledged, affirmed, or praised my performance.
 He only acknowledged my mistakes.
 An encouraging word would have cost him nothing and meant the the world to me, but he didn’t do it.